Peptidase 1 (mite): Structure

 Peptidase 1 is a cysteine protease belonging to the C1 protein family, with a structure similar to that of papain.
 Initially, peptidase 1 is synthesized as an inactive zymogen, which is activated by enzymatic cleavage.

 Structurally, peptidase 1 enzymes are nearly identical; for example, a two-domain structure and an approximate 81% sequence identity are retained between Der p 1 and Der f 1.
 Due to the conserved structures, a single allergen may be used as a model in the development of drugs intended to target group 1 mite allergens, with Der p 1 usually considered the archetype.
 Specificity and cross-reactivity between multiple group 1 allergens is thought to stem from the differences and homologies in structure, particularly regarding the positions of epitopes.

 Der p 1

 Der p 1 is a 25 kDa glycoprotein composed of a 222-amino acid sequence encoded by the gene DERP1.
 Der p 1 is synthesized as an inactive 80-amino acid protein precursor known as p 1, which is then cleaved and activated by mature Der p 1.

 Due to its cysteine protease structure, Der p 1 may be irreversibly inhibited by E-64 or iodoacetamide, which bind to the cysteine active site and block substrate access.

 The major kiwifruit cysteine proteinase inhibitor KCPI1 has also been shown to be able to inhibit Der p 1.
+Patients sensitised to Der p 1 may experience allergy symptoms after eating foods containing cysteine proteases, such as fig, papaya, pineapple, and kiwi.